Little Baddow

 Thomas Hooker who founded the colony of Connecticut lived in the village and was a school teacher there before going to Holland and then to New England.
+Missionary John Eliot, ‘Apostle to the Indians’, served here as Hooker’s assistant.

 Eric Eastwood settled in Little Baddow after he started work at Marconi Research Laboratory in 1948.
 He lived there until his death in his home in 1978.